valerieholtz/PostgresSQL/README.md

 ## Goal:

-Create a PostgreSQL database and migrate it to Amazon RDS.
+Create a PostgreSQL database and migrate it to Amazon Relational Database Service (RDS).
 Use Python/SQLAlchemy to insert data and query the database.

 ![image](https://user-images.githubusercontent.com/79086000/136655767-a86f51fd-9ec8-4616-a3d3-77d8aea6842d.png)